 Showcase is a must visit when arriving at Cass, W.Va.
 The diorama is a work of art and depicts the Town of Cass when it was a booming logging community.
 A short film helps visitors understand what this community meant to West Virginia and the world beyond.
 The 20-30 minutes you spend with the interpreter, the video and getting questions answered about the town, history, and character of Cass makes this fee free activity priceless in more ways than one.

 The Company Store houses the retail/gift shop, a museum and also the Last Run Restaurant.
-Operated by the Bodkin Sisters, this restaurant features good cookin’, will pack lunchs for trips up the mountain, and a hearty welcome to Cass.
+Operated by the Bodkin Sisters, this restaurant features good cookin’, will pack lunches for trips up the mountain, and a hearty welcome to Cass.
 Sandwiches, daily specials, and beverages are available at reasonable rates.
 Bald Knob ticket purchase includes lunch.